The following are contraband:

 (11) any gambling equipment not in conformity with law or board rule;

-(12) any pull-tab or tipboard deal in the possession of a person other than a licensed distributor or licensed manufacturer for which the person, upon demand of a licensed peace officer or authorized agent of the commissioner of revenue or director of alcohol and gambling enforcement, does not immediately produce for inspection the invoice or a true and correct copy of the invoice for the acquisition of the deal from a licensed distributor;
+(12) any pull-tab or tipboard deal or raffle board in the possession of a person other than a licensed distributor or licensed manufacturer for which the person, upon demand of a licensed peace officer or authorized agent of the commissioner of revenue or director of alcohol and gambling enforcement, does not immediately produce for inspection the invoice or a true and correct copy of the invoice for the acquisition of the deal or board from a licensed distributor;

-(13) any pull-tab or tipboard deals or portions of deals on which the tax imposed under chapter 297E has not been paid; and
+(13) any pull-tab or tipboard deals or raffle boards or portions of deals or boards on which the tax imposed under chapter 297E has not been paid; and

 (14) any device prohibited by section 609.76, subdivisions 4 to 6.